Skip to main content

 New Jersey GetSetUp

-- What to gather or know first: You need an email address and an internet-connected device.
-If you are nervous about the setup, ask a family member, your library, or your county ADRC to help you get started.
+• What to gather or know first: You need an email address and an internet-connected device.
+If you are nervous about setup, ask a family member, your library, or your county ADRC to help you get started.

-- How it helps: Staff can tell you which senior centers, wellness classes, digital-skills programs, and transportation supports are actually active near you.
+• How it helps: Staff can tell you which senior centers, wellness classes, digital-skills programs, and transportation supports are active near you.

 Public libraries and free local learning

-- What it is: Public libraries are one of the best free sources of beginner classes in New Jersey.
-The New Jersey public library directory and map helps you find nearby branches.
+• What it is: Public libraries are one of the best free sources of beginner classes in New Jersey.

-- How it helps: Libraries often offer email basics, smartphone help, online-safety talks, adult literacy, English learner classes, and one-on-one technology help.
-One current example is the Jersey City Free Public Library Computer Learning Resource Center, which offers basic computer courses for adults and seniors.
+• How it helps: Libraries often offer email basics, smartphone help, online-safety talks, adult literacy, English learner classes, and one-on-one technology help.
+One current example is the Jersey City computer center, which offers basic computer courses for adults and seniors.

-- How to apply or sign up: Call your branch directly, check its calendar, or ask the New Jersey State Library at 609-278-2640 where to start.
+• How to apply or sign up: Call your branch directly, check its calendar, or ask State Library staff where to start.

 LEAP for adults 55 and older with vision loss

-- What it is: The Library Equal Access Program (LEAP) offers free technology courses for adults age 55 and older who have some level of vision loss.
+• What it is: The LEAP page explains free technology courses for people age 55 and older who have some level of vision loss.

 Rutgers Senior Citizen Audit Program

-- What it is: Rutgers lets retired New Jersey residents age 62 and older audit eligible classes on a space-available, non-credit basis with no tuition cost.
+• What it is: The Rutgers audit page says retired New Jersey residents age 62 and older may audit eligible classes on a space-available, non-credit basis with no tuition cost.

-- How to apply or sign up: Review the course schedule, get instructor permission, and follow Rutgers’ audit instructions.
-Rutgers says applications for the Fall 2026 semester are scheduled to open on June 3, 2026, and registration closes on August 25, 2026.
+• How to apply or sign up: Review the course schedule, get instructor permission, and follow Rutgers’ audit instructions.
+Rutgers says applications for new Fall 2026 members are open from June 3, 2026, through August 19, 2026.
+Current members may register from June 30, 2026, through August 25, 2026.
+Registration closes August 25, 2026.

 New Jersey City University and county-college senior waivers